harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

     Frequency is measured in Hertz, which is times per second.
     The higher the frequency usually means the faster the CPU.

     The first Intel CPU, Intel 4004, released in 1971, had a frequency of 740 kHz.
-In 2000 Intel managed to produced Pentium 4, a chip with freqency of 2 GHz, a 2700-time increase over 30 years.
+In 2000 Intel managed to produced Pentium 4 with the freqency of 2 GHz, a 2700-time increase over 30 years.
     Since then it became increasingly difficult to further increase the frequency.
-    In 2024, Intel released Core i9-14900KS, whose frequency is 6.2 GHz, only three times of its 2000 predecessor.
-Yet this chip performs much better than Pentium 4 thanks to better design and innovations in other areas.
+    In 2024, Intel released Core i9-14900KS, with frequency of 6.2 GHz, only three times of its 2000 predecessor.
+Yet this chip runs more than 1000 times much faster than Pentium 4 thanks to innovations in other areas.

 1. Threads, Cores